 DIY solutions like the ones we mentioned above can only do so much.
 There are cases where one AirPod still won’t charge even after trying out everything above plus more.
 This isn’t a sign to give up just yet, though.

 When all else fails, the best thing to do is to head on to the nearest Apple Store and consult an ‘Apple Genius’.
 A Genius would know the next best course of action, and they can determine whether your AirPods should be repaired or replaced.

 Of course, we want the latter one.
 After all, who doesn’t want a brand new pair of AirPods almost for free, right?
 So if you want that, here are some tricks you need to know:

 - Free Replacement for Subpar Units – AirPods less than a year old that cannot last 5 hours of listening time will automatically be replaced for free.

 - AppleCare+ Warranty – For $29, you’ll get a two-year warranty for your AirPods.
 This covers a free replacement for any battery issues within the given time frame.

 - “Battery Service” – Saying this term to a Genius will open up three possibilities for a discounted replacement if your AirPods are out of warranty.
 For $49, they will replace one of the AirPods or the charging case.

 Here’s another scenario:

 You wake up on a sunny Saturday to gear up for your morning run.
 You wear your running shoes, put on your clothes, play music through your AirPods, and you head out.
 Minutes into your jog, your left Airpod stops working, so you check your phone only to find out that the earphone’s battery is fully drained.
-Thing is, your other AirPod is working perfectly fine.
+The thing is, your other AirPod is working perfectly fine.